onecodex/finch-rs/README.md

 ## Getting Started ##

 ### Installation ###
-You may build Finch from source using Rust >= `1.15`, install with `cargo install finch` if you have Rust's Cargo package manager (see [rustup](https://www.rustup.rs) for fast Cargo installation instructions), or [download a prebuilt binary](https://github.com/onecodex/finch-rs/releases).
+You may build Finch from source, which requires Rust >= `1.38`.
+Rust's Cargo package manager (see [rustup](https://www.rustup.rs) for Cargo installation instructions) can automatically build and install Finch with `cargo install finch`.
+If you require python bindings, you must take extra steps (see [python support](#python-support)).
+Alternatively, [download a prebuilt binary](https://github.com/onecodex/finch-rs/releases).

 ### Example Usage ###
 To get started, we first compute sketches for several FASTA or FASTQ files.
 These sketches are compact, sampled representations of the underlying genomic data, and what allow `finch` to rapidly estimate distances between datasets.
 Sketching files uses the `finch sketch` command: